stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Creating path list
     New Path: 5 7
     mpath: 5 7
+    Current Path = <5 7> does not complete uncovered p.d. path.
     Potential New Value in Path: 0
     Size of old path list: 1
     Size of new path list: 2